Lilo Pelekai and Stitch (Experiment 626) | Major Characters | Minor Characters | Stitch! anime | Stitch & Ai

 - All There in the Script: Her name is revealed on Lilo's adoption paper as the adoption magistrate.
 Otherwise, her name is never spoken by anyone, and the original film's credits only refer to her as "Rescue Lady".

 - Redhead In Green: She has red hair and wears green overalls in all her appearances.

 - Small Role, Big Impact: She's the person who oversaw Lilo's adoption of Stitch.
 The rest of the film and the franchise would have turned out very differently if she did not allow Lilo to adopt him, let alone even taking him into the shelter.

 The late parents of Lilo and Nani.
 They were only seen in photographs sporadically throughout the franchise, except in The Series episode "Remmy" where they make their only "physical" appearance in Lilo's dream.

-- Deceased Parents Are the Best: It's Disney, people.
-To make things worse, this is one of the most realistic examples of this trope, as their absence caused Lilo and Nani's lives to fall apart to the point that they were almost forcibly separated until Stitch came along.
+- Deceased Parents Are the Best: Though they have yet to be given too much detail, what we do know about them is that they were very loving to Nani and Lilo.
+But to make things worse, this is one of the most realistic examples of this trope, as their absence caused Lilo and Nani's lives to fall apart to the point that they were almost forcibly separated until Stitch came along.